AO-StreetArt/CLyman/docs/pages/api.rst

 Object updates can be used to either update basic object attributes (name, type, etc), or to apply transformations to the object.
-Transformations will be applied in the order that they are received, and if Atomic Transactions are enabled, then they will be applied in the order that they are received even if sent to different instances of Clyman, as long as they are connected to the same Redis instance.
+Transformations will be applied in the order that they are received.

 Object Destroy
 --------------